IyannaB623/Python-Projects/README.md

 :white_small_square: Then the inputs are stored inside variables to be printed into the script.

 :white_small_square: This makes for a rather entertaining recipe in the end.

+## 5. Recipe Madlibs

+:white_small_square: Simple email slicer that takes your email address as input then prints your username and domain separately.